Sustainability goals are here to stay

-We've always believed that good stewardship is good business, and the inaugural examination confirms that we’re safeguarding our environment and the communities we touch.
+We’ve always believed that good stewardship is good business, and adopting third-party certification as a proof point of sustainable agriculture will affirm that we’re safeguarding our environment and the communities we touch.

 We think we can continue to be a part of the global dialogue on sustainability, to help inspire those who produce and consume crops grown on farms around the globe.
 Big actions by a few players won’t get the job done; it’ll take a lot of small actions by all of us to be able to achieve globally sustainable agricultural practices.
 We believe this is an important area of focus, especially for investors who want to align their portfolios with ESG goals.
 Clients, employees, and communities can count on us to continue to do our part.

 1 unfoundation.org/what-we-do/issues/sustainable-development goals/?gclid=EAIaIQobChMIqL7 S3qPl5gIVgZ-zCh0UYQ16EAAYASAAEgJNcvD_BwE, 2020.
 2 time.com/person-of-the-year-2019-greta-thunberg-choice/, 2019.
 3 worldpopulationhistory.org/map/2020/mercator/1/0/25/, 2020.
 4 nielsen.com/wp-content/uploads/sites/3/2019/04/Global20Sustainability20Report_October202015.pdf, 2015.
 5 prnewswire.com/news-releases/hancock-natural-resource-group-successfully-completes-inaugural-sustainability-examination-of-select-managed-agricultural-operations-300967592.html, 2019.